ERP Insights

 In this article we cover

-An MMS centralizes and coordinates essential operations, which enables manufacturers to gain better control and visibility across departments.
+A Manufacturing Management System (MMS) centralizes and coordinates key operations, which enables manufacturers to gain better control and visibility across departments.
 Among these tools, Enterprise Resource Planning (ERP) systems stand out for their ability to integrate key functions like inventory tracking, quality assurance, and financials into one platform.

 But with so many system acronyms, features, and vendors to sort through, selecting the right management software system can feel overwhelming.

-In this guide, we’ll explain MMS, how ERP fits in, define key terms, and highlight the features and systems worth considering.
+In this guide, we’ll explain MMS, how ERP fits into the picture, define key terms, and highlight the features and systems worth considering.

-Let’s begin with… what exactly is a manufacturing management system?
+Let’s start with the basics: What exactly is a manufacturing management system?

 What Is a Manufacturing Management System?